BY-LAWS

 The Board of Directors may authorize any officer or officers, agent or agents, to enter into any contract or execute any instrument in the name of and on behalf of the corporation.
 Such authority may be general or confined to specific instances.
 Unless so authorized by the Board of Directors, no officer; agent or employee shall have any power or authority to bind the corporation.

-Article VI
+Article VI Corporate Seal

 The corporate seal shall be circular in form and shall have inscribed then the name of the corporation, the date of its incorporation, and the word “California”.

-Amendments to By-Laws
+Article VII Amendments to By-Laws

 Motions to amend the By-Laws, either by members or directors, may be presented at any regular meeting of the membership and be voted upon at the following meeting of the membership.
-Notice of intention to amend and a copy of the proposed amendment shall be mailed by the Secretary to each member ten (10) days in advance of said meeting.
+Notice of intention to amend and a copy of the proposed amendment shall be emailed by the Secretary to each member ten (10) days in advance of said meeting.

 Whenever an amendment of new By-Laws is adopted it shall be copied in the Book of By-Laws with the original By-Laws in the appropriate place.